modularflow/energetic-primordial-soup/README.md

 - **Energy Sources**: Fixed or randomly placed zones on the grid with configurable shapes
 - **Mutation Permission**: Only programs within energy zones (or with reserve energy) can mutate
 - **Reserve Energy**: Programs leaving an energy zone retain mutation ability for a limited time
-- **Death Timer**: Programs outside energy zones that don't interact for too long become inactive
+- **Death Timer**: Programs outside energy zones that don't interact for too long become inactive (set to 0 for immortal programs)
 - **Dynamic Sources**: Sources can spawn, expire, and move over time
 - **Spontaneous Generation**: Dead tapes within energy zones can randomly spawn new programs
 - **Per-Simulation Variation**: Each parallel simulation gets unique energy field positions
+- **Simulation Groups**: Run different death_epochs across simulations for comparative experiments

 ### Energy Zone Shapes